 Make your weekend trips from Boston as responsible as possible

 This results in animals getting stressed, pasting back and forth, or showing aggressive tendencies which might get them put down.
-Make sure you always study the establishment well before visiting any form for animal tourism.
+Make sure you always study the establishment well before visiting any form of animal tourism.
 You can read more about it here.

 A good alternative if you want to see wildlife is to see them in the wild in their natural habitat.
 But there are also a few wildlife sanctuaries that really do a good job in conservation.

-Finally, if you’re in natural areas, make sure you don’t feed wildlife or thrown any organic waste in nature that they can find and eat.
+Finally, if you’re in natural areas, make sure you don’t feed wildlife or throw any organic waste in nature that they can find and eat.
 It’s not good for the animals to eat other than their natural diet plus you don’t want them to get used to human food and start roaming around inhabited areas for a feed.

 I always travel with a reusable water bottle and so should you.
-If you’re a coffee addict, why not get a reusable coffee cup too.
+If you’re a coffee addict, why not get a reusable coffee cup too?
 You can even carry around a metal or bamboo straw for your cocktails.

 Further, make sure you use the rubbish bins provided and don’t feel bad about picking up after others too.